-As far as biological resources are concerned, both in the SEEA and the SERIEE the categories identified as relevant for RUMEA purposes relate only to non-cultivated resources3.
-This restriction stems from the main reason for developing RUMEA, i.e. the need of more efficient use and sustainable management of natural resources, given their scarcity and related depletion problems.
+As far as biological resources are concerned, both in the SEEA and the SERIEE the categories identified as relevant for RUMEA purposes relate only to non-cultivated resources4.
+This restriction stems from the main policy issue to which the development of RUMEA is connected, i.e. the need of more efficient use and sustainable management of natural resources, given their scarcity and related depletion problems.

-In defining the RUM scope for developing CRUMA, Istat adopted the five natural resource categories identified as relevant for RUMEA purposes in the SERIEE, excluding cultivated biological resources.

-The comments received on the draft issue paper indicate that there is a general agreement on taking into account these five categories in the revised chapter 5 of the SEEA and on the need to highlight better the limitation to non-produced assets.
+In defining the RUM scope for developing the Italian CRUMA, Istat adopted the five natural resource categories identified as relevant for RUMEA purposes in the SERIEE.
+The comments received indicate that there is a general agreement on taking into account these five categories in the revised chapter 5 of the SEEA and on the need to highlight better the limitation to non-produced assets.